The 33 Best Romance Novels of All Time: Books to Love

 The Versions of Us by Laura Barnett

 One encounter between the hero and heroine leads to three different storylines.
 Their lives are woven together regardless of which path is being told and the various versions of their love are explored.

 This is a love story unlike any other on this list of best romance novels of all time.
 You can watch their love story unfold in three different ways.

 The Best Romance Novels of All Time: Young Adult

-A cute story about a traditional Indian boy and a not-so-traditional Indian girl.
+A cute YA romance about a traditional Indian boy and a not-so-traditional Indian girl.
 The characters meet at a computer programming seminar where Richi is supposed to woo his unsuspecting future bride, Dimple.
 This YA book is perfect for books like The Kiss Quotient.
 Dimple and Stella are both women in stem who know what they want.

 They clash and connect throughout the story as they try to determine if they really are destined for each other.
 Their turbulent relationship is perfect for enemies-to-lovers books.

 This is characterized as a young adult book but is equally compelling for adult readers.
 Yoon’s writing is smart, to the point and unlike any other author I’ve read.
 She is able to make serious, intimidating subjects relatable.